achapin/spaceshooter/README.md

 - Destroy: There's an enemy building/ship/whatever, and it needs to get blown up.
 Probably on a timer or something
 - Protect: There's a friendly building/ship/whatever, and it needs to not get blown up.
 - Get to point X: Useful for transitioning between set pieces
+- Pick up/Deliver: Certain ground-based NPCs can be picked up and carried.
+If the player gets them close to the ground, they can be dropped off.

 ### Level structure
 The level drops players in at the same relative location, and there is a chain of objectives and events that they need to complete in order to complete their mission.
 All players share the same state in the level progression chain, there are no secret player agendas or anything like that.
 Though maybe some players might be searching for an achievement or something like that.
 It might be fun to have secret hidden objectives, but with the open-ended concept I don't think that would be as interesting.